-HAVING tasted defeat in the semi-finals of the League Cup once before as a Sunderland player, Michael Gray hopes the Black Cats can go one better by beating Manchester United in this season’s tournament.
+HAVING tasted defeat in the semi-finals of the League Cup once before as a Sunderland player, Michael Gray hopes the

 Gray played under Peter Reid in 1999 when Sunderland reached the last four of the Worthington Cup, only to be beaten 3-2 on aggregate by Martin O’Neill’s Leicester City, who went on to lose to Tottenham in the final.